-1. Introduction
+1 1.
+Introduction

-The Belle II experiment [1] aims to make precise measurements of weak interaction parameters, study exotic hadrons, and search for new physics beyond the Standard Model of particle physics.
+The Belle II experiment [1] aims to make precise measurements of weak-interaction parameters, study exotic hadrons, and search for physics beyond the Standard Model of particle physics.
 The experiment is currently underway at the SuperKEKB accelerator research center located in Tsukuba, Japan.
-The SuperKEKB [2] is an asymmetric energy e^- (7 GeV) e^+ (4 GeV) collider operates near the $\Upsilon(4S)$ resonance (10.58 GeV).
-The instantaneous peak luminosity achieved so far is $4.7 \times 10^{34} \text{cm}^{-2} \text{s}^{-1}$, which is the world record and more than twice that of KEKB accelerator, the predecessor of SuperKEKB.
-The ultimate target is to reach a peak luminosity of $6 \times 10^{35} \text{cm}^{-2} \text{s}^{-1}$.
-The Belle II detector is positioned around the interaction point of the SuperKEKB and has so far collected 430 fb-1 of data.
-The eventual goal is to collect 50ab1 of data in the next decade.
+SuperKEKB [2] is an asymmetric beam energy $e^+$ (4 GeV) $e^-$ (7 GeV) collider that operates at centre-of-mass energies near the $\Upsilon(4S)$ resonance (10.58 GeV).
+The instantaneous peak luminosity achieved so far is $4.7 \times 10^{34}$ cm-2s-1, which is the current world record.
+The ultimate target is to reach a peak luminosity of $6 \times 10^{35}$ cm-2s-1.
+The Belle II detector, positioned around the collider interaction point, has so far collected 430 fb-1 of data.
+The eventual goal is to collect 50 ab-1 of data in the next decade.

-The Vertex Detector (VXD) is the innermost subdetector in the Belle II detector system located closest to the interaction point.
-Comprising six layers, it includes two inner layers of pixel detector (PXD) [3], based on depleted field effect transistor (DEPFET) sensors, and four outer layers of silicon strip detector, known as the silicon vertex detector (SVD) [4].
-The SVD is crucial for extrapolating the measured tracks to the PXD and point at a region-of-interest that helps to significantly reduce the amount of data recorded by PXD.
-Besides, SVD also performs standalone tracking of low-momentum particles, vertex detection of K_S^0 and Λ particles, and contributes to the charged-particle identification by providing energy-loss information (dE/dx).
+The vertex detector (VXD) is the innermost subdetector in the Belle II detector system located closest to the interaction point.
+Comprising six layers, it includes two inner layers of pixel detector (PXD) [3], based on depleted field effect transistor sensors, and four outer layers of silicon strip detector, known as the silicon vertex detector (SVD) [4].
+The SVD is crucial for extrapolating the measured tracks to the PXD and point at a region-of-interest that helps to significantly reduce the amount of data recorded by the PXD.
+Besides, the SVD also performs standalone tracking of low-momentum particles, vertex detection of $K_S^0$ and $\Lambda$ particles, and contributes to the charged-particle identification by providing energy-loss information.

-In July 2022, Belle II temporally paused operation for the first long shutdown (LS1) to allow the maintenance work of the accelerator and improvements in detector.
-VXD was re-installed during this time with a new complete PXD and the same SVD.
-In this report we present a detailed description of the SVD, its performance until July 2022, effects of radiation damage and the software improvements towards high luminosity scenario and the main challenges and results of the VXD re-installation during LS1.
+In July 2022, Belle II temporally paused operation for the first long shutdown to allow the accelerator maintenance and improvements to the detector.
+The VXD was re-installed during this time with a new complete PXD and the same SVD.
+In this article we present a detailed description of the SVD, its performance until July 2022, effects of radiation damage, the software improvements aimed towards high-luminosity running, and finally a report on the the VXD re-installation and commissioning during the long shutdown.